It's hard sometimes getting a good night's sleep. But it's dangerous not to. In all sorts of ways:

 Another odd circadian rhythm disorder: Non-24, a rare condition in which a person can't adjust to a 24-hour sleep/wake cycle.
 Many people with Non-24 sleep well; they just have trouble getting there or getting up once they're finally asleep.
 More than half the blind population suffers from Non-24.

 The National Health Interview Survey says that nearly 30 percent of adults report an average of six hours or less of sleep per day.
-Considering adults need at least 7-8 hours a night (according to the National Heart, Lung, and Blood Institute), a lot of sleepy people are stumbling around.
+Considering adults need at least 7 to 8 hours a night, a lot of sleepy people are stumbling around.

 The importance of sleep shouldn’t be taken lying down.
 "If your job or daily routine limits your ability to get enough sleep or sleep at the right times, talk with your doctor," the NHLBI says.
 "You also should talk with your doctor if you sleep more than 8 hours a night, but don't feel well rested.
 You may have a sleep disorder or other health problem."